Playbooks · · 9 min read

 Where to Start

 If you're evaluating investment opportunities in this space, start with Chapter 6 for the investment thesis and return expectations.
-Chapter 2 covers the investor landscape.
+Chapter 2 covers the competitive landscape.
 Chapter 4 addresses technology evaluation—critical for assessing whether AI claims hold up.

 If you're thinking about building a platform yourself, read sequentially.
 Pay particular attention to Chapter 2 on the competitive landscape (you're entering a well-capitalised market) and Chapter 4 on technology requirements (the bar is higher than it looks).